phazelift/assign-variable/README.md

 //	  sender: 'assign-variable',
 //	  type: 'warn',
 //	  id: '',
-//	  text: 'type mismatch encountered, returning alt: 0'
+//	  text: 'type mismatch encountered'
 //	}

 // you can add an id as a third argument that in case of type mismatch